3rd Strike (band): Lost Angel and breakup (2001–2004)

-Reunion and Jim Korthe's death (2007-2010)
+Reunion and Jim Korthe's death (2007–2010)

 In January 2007, 3rd Strike posted the following message on Myspace, "Hey everyone just wanted to post an update on whats going on.
 We've been pretty busy tightening up our set so we can start getting out and playing some shows.
 Were all really excited about getting out and playing live cause that is where all the hard work pays off.
 Hopefully we'll have some new pics to post up soon and some more info asap.
 Thanx."

 Later in 2007, the band released a new single in Battlecry, accompanied by the B-side Life Goes On.
 Interestingly, the single is listed on Discogs as being released via Hollywood Records, though this is likely to be a listing error.

 By August 2007 the band debuted the new single "Battlecry" on Myspace followed by a promo for the Peaceful Valley, "Life Goes On".

 In June 2008 drummer Sean McCormick was replaced by Nick Manning on drums.
 Later that year the group debuted the new song, "Revolution" taken from a 3 song Pre-Production demo of a new album.

-Lead singer Jim Korthe died in his San Pedro home on January 13, 2010 at the age of 39 years old..
+Lead singer Jim Korthe died in his San Pedro home on January 13, 2010, at the age of 39.
 According to local news, he had fallen ill around Christmas time and was under the care of a doctor.
 His cause of death was never announced, and neither were his toxicology reports.